BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration: Materials and Methods

 \subsection{Dataset}

 We train {\modelnames} on a massive dataset of over 100,000 images from nearly 16,000 unique subjects.
 All datasets are gathered from publicly-available brain studies, datasets, and challenges.
 The full list of datasets is given in the Appendix.
-Our tool requires the following two pre-processing steps for all image inputs: resampling to 1mm isotropic and cropping/padding to 256x256x256.
+Our tool requires the following two widely-used pre-processing steps for all image inputs: resampling to 1mm isotropic, cropping/padding to 256x256x256.
 Min-max rescaling to [0, 1] is performed as the first layer in the network, and thus we do not consider it a pre-processing step.

-For purposes of training, we reorient all brains to MNI space\footnote{During training, we apply random affine transformations as an augmentation strategy.} and perform skull-stripping with HD-BET~\citep{isensee2019hdbet}, a robust deep learning-based skull-stripping tool.
+For training, we reorient all brains to MNI space\footnote{During training, we apply random affine transformations as an augmentation strategy.}.
+For purposes of obtaining training data of both non-skullstripped and skullstripped data, we perform skull-stripping on all images with HD-BET~\citep{isensee2019hdbet}, a robust deep learning-based skull-stripping tool.
 For images without extreme lesions, we further generate segmentations with SynthSeg~\citep{billot2020learning,billot_synthseg_2023}, which produces parcellations of 33 brain regions.
 We do not perform segmentation on images with extreme lesions.
 See the Appendix for the full list of brain regions.
+Datasets used for training and testing are non-overlapping, to ensure no data leakage occurs.
+Further details on evaluation datasets are provided in Sec.~\ref{sec:evaluation_datasets} and the Appendix.